National Nathusius' Pipistrelle Project

 - Work carried out by the University of Exeter on stable isotopes in the fur samples of Nathusius pipistrelles caught during this project suggests that these bats have a migratory origin further northeast than the UK, and that the Nathusius’ pipistrelles originated from more northerly latitudes than soprano pipistrelles.

-- Maternity colonies have been discovered in Kent and Northumberland.
+- Maternity colonies have been discovered in Kent, Northumberland and on the Surrey/Greater London border.

-- Seven long distant migratory records have been found: one bat ringed in North Somerset was rediscovered in Holland in December 2013; a bat from Latvia was recaptured in East Sussex in October 2015; two bats from Lithuania were recaptured in Kent in August and October 2016; and two bats from Latvia turned up in Greater London in August and September 2017; one bat from Latvia turned up in Essex in September 2017; and one bat ringed in East Sussex was found in Belgium in September 2018.
-The details including bat ring numbers and minimum distances travelled are shown below.
+- Ten long distant migratory records have been found: a bat ringed in North Somerset was rediscovered in Holland in December 2013; a bat ringed in Latvia was recaptured in East Sussex in October 2015; two bats ringed in Lithuania were recaptured in Kent in August and October 2016; and two bats ringed in Latvia turned up in Greater London in August and September 2017; a bat ringed in Latvia turned up in Essex in September 2017; a bat ringed in East Sussex was found in Belgium in September 2018; a bat ringed in Northumberland was found in Poland in May 2019; and a bat ringed in Greater London was found in Russia in August 2021.
+The minimum distances travelled are shown below.

 Why are we running this project?